 To coordinate the best use of faculties and facilities on the West Bank, Our Lady of Holy Cross College and Delgado Community College, also accredited by the Commission on Colleges of SACS, formed the West Bank Higher Education Union in 1976.
 They pledged cooperation, exchange of faculty, mutual support of programs, and agreements for joint degree programs and use of libraries.
-The Colleges discontinued this arrangement in 1993.
+The Colleges continued this arrangement until 1993.

-In the spring of 1984, the Louisiana State Board of Nursing (LSBN) granted approval for a fouryear baccalaureate degree program in Nursing.
-Today, it remains the only Catholic generic baccalaureate nursing program in the state of Louisiana.
+In the spring of 1984, the Louisiana State Board of Nursing (LSBN) granted approval for a four-year Baccalaureate degree program in Nursing.
+Today, it remains the only Catholic generic Baccalaureate nursing program in the state of Louisiana.
 The LSBN gave full approval to the program in July 1987.
-In the fall of 1989, a self-study was submitted to the Council of Baccalaureate and Higher Degree programs of the National League for Nursing, and the nursing program was granted full approval.
+In the fall of 1989, a self-study was submitted to the Council of Baccalaureate and Higher Degree programs of the National League for Nursing, and the Nursing program was granted full approval.